erens-basement/Studio-Trigger-Streams/README.md

 Finished artwork: [.JPG Link](https://www.patreon.com/posts/reward-hi-res-of-21792554) | [.PSD Link](https://www.patreon.com/join/TRIGGER/reward-psd-file-21817844) (patron access)<br>
 Timelapse videos: [Hand cam/10 min vers](https://www.youtube.com/watch?v=JbHqadf6GpA) | [No cam/10 min vers](https://www.youtube.com/watch?v=HBRuS3LvXmc) | [No cam/full vers](https://www.youtube.com/watch?v=0Gbb6gRnayQ)<br>
 Notes:
+* Q: What's an easy way to get better at drawing?
+Yoshinari: If there's an easy way to get better at drawing, I'd like to know this too.
+* Q: Who do you look up to?
+Y: I have too many people I look up to.
+If I were to say one, it'd be those youngsters that stream these drawing events.
+(00:07:50)
+* Hiromi + Yoshinari: Little Witch Academia doesn't technically go to space.
+(00:10:11)
+* Q: How can I support animators directly?
+Yoshinari: The only way to directly support animators is directly buying their doujinshi/artbook.
+Hiromi: The only way is if animators themselves open ways for fans to support them through outlets like streams.
+Other than that, the studio can only give them more work.
+* Q: How much do you outsource?
+H: For Kill la Kill, more than half was probably outsourced because we don't have the staff.
+(00:29:00)
+* Hiromi: I would like to animate Fast and Furious.
+* Q: Favorite pizza toppings??
+Yoshinari: tomatoes Hiromi: mozzarella Tattun: sausage
+* Yoshinari said he will direct the second season of Inferno Cop.
+* Yoshinari's favorite thing to draw are effects like explosions.
+* Q: Is there anything you think of before you make characters?
+Y: I usually don't think of anything when I'm drawing characters.
+I draw then, then think afterwards.
+I draw whatever comes to my mind.
+If you think you can get better by looking at a reference, you're wrong.
+Don't rely on items or equipment.
+* Yoshinari said right now he's in the mood to draw Jasminka but he's forced to draw Akko.
+* 59:18

 ### 2. [Live Drawing 2 - Akihiro Sato drawing Ryuuko from KILL la KILL](https://www.youtube.com/watch?v=PrQuxS_w2vE)
 Date: Dec 1, 2018<br>